s4u/sign-maven-plugin/README.md

 Creates OpenPGP signatures for all of the project's artifacts without any external software.

-This plugin can replace **maven-gpg-plugin** in easy way and give you new feature.
+This plugin can replace **maven-gpg-plugin** in an easy way and provide new features.

 # Feature